XMPP-Interop-Testing/xmpp-interop-testing.github.io/_documentation/circleci.md

 {% endhighlight %}

-The above assumes that your server is running and reachable on the domain `shakespeare.lit` and that it is provisioned with an administrative account (one that is allowed to create other users, per [XEP-0133](https://xmpp.org/extensions/xep-0133.html)) that uses the username `juliet` and the provided password.
-You'll find the full range of available configuration options below.
+This example demonstrates one possible way to provision accounts.
+It assumes your server is running and accessible at `shakespeare.lit`, and that it already has an administrative account (one that is allowed to create other users, per [XEP-0133](https://xmpp.org/extensions/xep-0133.html)) that uses the username `juliet` and the provided password.
+Other configuration methods are also available, and you can explore the full set of options in the sections below.

 ## A Full Example